Women of Smeal Initiative

 Multicultural Women's Forum (MWF)

 MWF is dedicated to creating a support network, and enhancing professional development and leadership skills for multicultural women in, but not limited to, the Smeal College of Business.
-From networking events to the Big Hat Brunch, MFW is dedicated to addressing a wide range of cultural and gender-specific topics.
+From networking events to the Big Hat Brunch, MWF is dedicated to addressing a wide range of cultural and gender-specific topics.

 Women in Business (WIB) undergraduate student group